tubolur/vps_config/README.md

 The available sections are listed below, they are defined in text files into `data` subfolder.

-There is also a way to define binary packages to be directy downloaded from any website.The entries are in the `data/bin` folder.
+There is also a way to define binary packages to be directy downloaded from any website.The entries are listed in the `data/bin` file.

 ### currently supported distributions:
  - [x] archlinux